Defalt555/Todo-List---Python/README.md

 # TODO LIST // A simple project

-To Do list is a simple program I developped to pratice my skills and advance them.
+Todo list is a program I developped to mainly pratice my skills and advance them.
+It's not a big deal of course, but it's a good start yk.

 ## Timeline of the project